How to Grind a Concrete Floor

 Going too deep — aggressive grinding can expose aggregate prematurely or create low spots that are hard to fix.

-For product recommendations Every time you grind concrete floor areas, the prep and dust control steps remain the same., see Best Grinding Cup Wheels for Concrete.
+The prep and dust control steps stay the same every time you grind a concrete floor — the only variables are grit and pass count.
+For product recommendations, see Best Grinding Cup Wheels for Concrete.
 For the next step after grinding, see How to Polish Concrete Floors.

 Virginia Abrasives manufactures diamond grinding cup wheels — check the VA Amazon store for current availability.
-For diamond blades to pair with your grinding work, the VA 14-inch Ultra Value handles any cutting you need on the same job.
+For diamond blades to pair with your grinding work, the VA 14-inch Ultra Value handles any cutting you need on the same job — same crew, same vacuum, same disposable schedule.

 Browse Virginia Abrasives on Amazon →